charleszheng44/c-datastructure-and-algorithm/README.md

-This is a skeleton of directory structure for general c project
+This is a generic skeleton for c project